-Delphi Starter database tutorials, part 1
+Delphi Community Edition database tutorials, part 1

-Delphi Starter databases
+Delphi Community Edition databases

 Let's consider the example of a database for a books library.
 The card catalog was a familiar sight to library users for generations.
 It contained catalog drawers for the books (with a reference card for each book), drawers with cards for the members (borrowers) and drawers for the lendings (loans).
 Additionally, there could be catalogs for authors, keywords, etc.